Portland Progress

 Strengthen ecosystem resilience through enhancing connectivity, biodiversity, and healthy habitat.

-Update: Monitoring invasive pests; Adopted amendments to the Pesticide Ordinance to include restrictions on synthetic fertilizers to take into effect spring 2023 under the Landcare Ordinance (updated December 2022)
+Update: Adopted amendments to the Pesticide Ordinance to include restrictions on synthetic fertilizers to take into effect spring 2023 under the Landcare Ordinance (2022).
+Continue to monitor invasive pests and enforce Landcare Ordinance.

 Transformative potential: Resilient